RadValentin/react-vr-fonts/README.md

 React VR has it's own SDF format implementation and comes out of the box with the `Oculus Sans` font.
 Users are free to generate SDF versions of any font by using the [fontue](https://github.com/facebook/react-vr/tree/master/tools/fontue) tool.

-To make things a bit easier, this repo provides pre-generated SDF fonts.
-If you find that your favorite font isn't included here, please contribute!
+To make things a bit easier, this repo provides already converted SDF fonts.
+If you find that your favorite font isn't included here, please [contribute](#how-to-contribute)!

 ## How to use